Catherine22/SecuritySample/README.md

 "basicIntegrity":false}​​
 ```

 If you want to read more about google security services for Android, you can watch [Google Security Services for Android : Mobile Protections at Google Scale], the youtube video.
-Or you could see my note, they are almost the same.
+Or you could see my note [README_cn], they are almost the same.

 # Warning
 When you add new secret keys, you must refill modulus, exponent and the other encrypted keys, because you get different RSA KeyPair(private key and public key) every execution.